The Immutable, Unchanging Rules of Civilization

 Updates (1 minute): Upon entering the Underground, each player goes to one of the three province tables.
 Players may only go to a province in which they have a castle.
 Underground Control alerts everyone of any changes to the Underground due to actions from the Court.

 Schemes (1 minute): Everyone shows their House Schemes to Underground Control, then places the Schemes face down in front of them at their table.
 Players may only play Schemes targeting regions in the province of their table.
-Then, the ranking member of each present House draws 4 Schemes from the Scheme deck, and may pick one, discarding unused Schemes.
+In addition to House Schemes, there is an opportunity to play an additional Scheme from the Scheme Deck.
+The ranking member of each present House draws 4 Schemes from the Scheme deck, may pick one to hold, and discard unused Schemes.
 That player may keep the drawn Scheme or give it to another player from their House to play.
-To play the Scheme, the player will place it face down in front of them.
+To play the Scheme, the player will place it face down in front of them on top of a new House Scheme form.
 If a House already has Schemes in play, they may choose to keep the Schemes they have or replace them with their new Schemes.

 Minions (5 minutes): Each player draws minions from their House’s minion deck as follows: